-Upon approval of the title commitment and appropriate title clearance by grantor, BWSR will send the title agent the original executed Conservation Easement and any other documents that must be recorded prior to issuance of the final policy.
+Upon approval of the title commitment and appropriate title clearance by grantor, BWSR will send the title agent the Conservation Easement with instructions to obtain the landowner's signature(s) and the submission of the second easement acquisition fee.
+Title agent will also draft and organize signature(s) on any required seller's affidavits.
+Upon receiving the original Conservation Easement, BWSR will counter sign and send the original fully executed Conservation Easement and any other documents that must be recorded prior to issuance of the final policy to the title agent.
 The title agent must record the documents in the order specified by BWSR (when applicable).